awsdocs/iam-user-guide/doc_source/id_credentials_server-certs.md

 **To convert a certificate bundle from PKCS\#12 \(PFX\) to PEM**
 Use the [OpenSSL **pkcs12** command](https://openssl.org/docs/manmaster/man1/pkcs12.html), as in the following example\.
 In the following example command, replace `CertificateBundle.p12` with the name of the file that contains your PKCS\#12\-encoded certificate bundle\.
-Replace `CertificateBundle.pem` with the desired name of the output file to contain the PEM\-encoded certificate bundle\.
+Replace `CertificateBundle.pem` with the preferred name of the output file to contain the PEM\-encoded certificate bundle\.

 ```
 $ openssl pkcs12 -in CertificateBundle.p12 -out CertificateBundle.pem -nodes